 - Make sure the correct version of GSPS (32 or 64-bit) is installed on the server.

 - Restart the server after installing Password Sync.

 - Check that you can access https://www.googleapis.com/ using Microsoft Internet Explorer, the Chromium-based version of Microsoft Edge, or the Google Chrome browser.
 It's OK if this page shows a Google error or displays "Not Found."
 Make sure the page doesn't show a certificate error or any requests for proxy authentication.
 Authenticated proxy servers are not supported.

-- Copy your current user's proxy settings to the system-wide proxy settings by entering the following command
+- Copy your current user's proxy settings to the system-wide proxy settings by specifying the following command:

 - If you aren't using a proxy server, but are encountering proxy-related issues, run the command:

 bitsadmin /util /setieproxy networkservice no_proxy

 - Check that the GSPS DLL is registered on the machine by running the command:

 The output should include the text password_sync_dll.
 If it doesn't, reinstall GSPS.

 - Verify that the GSPS DLL is loaded by running the command:

 tasklist /m password_sync_dll.dll

 The process "lsass.exe" should be listed in the results.
 If it isn't listed, the DLL isn't loaded.
-Verify that the DLL is registered and that the edition (32 or 64-bit) matches the system.
+Verify the DLL is registered and the edition (32 or 64-bit) matches the system.
 Then, restart the machine so the DLL loads.

 - Check that the GSPS service has started by running the command: